snarkworld/zpass-tools-demo/README.md

 Enjoy using **zPass Tools**!

 <Disclaimer>
+#### Disclaimer

-### Non-Production Build
+#### Non-Production Build

 This repository is for demonstration and educational purposes only and is not intended for production use.
 It's a showcase of integrating advanced technologies like Aleo, WebAssembly, Rust, and Node.js.

-### Note:
+#### Note:

-Security: May contain vulnerabilities unsuitable for a production environment.
+- Security: May contain vulnerabilities unsuitable for a production environment.
-Testing: Limited testing implies potential bugs or stability issues.
+- Testing: Limited testing implies potential bugs or stability issues.
-Maintenance: Updates or security patches are not guaranteed.
+- Maintenance: Updates or security patches are not guaranteed.
-Purpose: Designed primarily for demonstration and education in advanced cryptographic and decentralized technologies.
+- Purpose: Designed primarily for demonstration and education in advanced cryptographic and decentralized technologies.

-### Recommendations:
+#### Recommendations:

-Learning Tool: Ideal for understanding Aleo's blockchain technology and cryptographic functions.
+- Learning Tool: Ideal for understanding Aleo's blockchain technology and cryptographic functions.
-Experimentation: A platform for testing and exploration, not for real-world application deployment.
+- Experimentation: A platform for testing and exploration, not for real-world application deployment.
-Feedback & Contributions: Contributions to enhance its educational value are welcome.
+- Feedback & Contributions: Contributions to enhance its educational value are welcome.

 By utilizing this code, you acknowledge this disclaimer, understanding its limitations for non-production use.

 </Disclaimer>